-Make that shredded paper work for you
+Make extra shredded paper work for you

 Try as I might, I just cannot get credit card companies to stop sending us those stupid offers in the mail.
 What a waste of paper!
 Yes, I’ve signed up for the do not mail registry, but there appears to be a loophole I’m not able to break through.
 So I keep a shredder handy in my home office to handle all the junk mail and other confidential things we want to get rid of.
-That means that we have quite a bit of shredded paper I need to find uses for.
+That means that we have quite a bit of shredded paper I need to find a use for.

-As part of our effort to reduce and eliminate our garbage service I’ve come up with 14 uses for shredded paper.
-Hopefully you can make use of some of these in your household too.
+As part of our effort to reduce and eliminate our garbage service, I’ve come up with 14 uses for shredded paper.
+Hopefully, you can make use of some of these in your household too.

 1. Make Fire Starters with shredded paper and old candles.